diegoversiani/underskeleton/README.md

 # Underskeleton

-Mobile Friendly, fast and easy to work with.
-Underskeleton is the WordPress Starter Theme for your next awesome WordPress Theme.
+Underskeleton is a light superfast starter theme with minimalist, dead simple css boilerplate and grid system and just enough styling to get starter with your next WordPress theme.

-Underskeleton is a starter theme with minimalist, dead simple css grid system and just enough styling to get starter with your next awesome WordPress Theme.
+Visit the Project Website: http://getunderskeleton.com

 Why Underskeleton?